anilsingla/Be-Secure.github.io/docs/contribute.md

 People *love* thorough bug reports.

+### Developers Corner

+The developers are welcome to contribute to create new be-secure environments and playbooks as well as contribute to other repositories.

+#### Adding a new environemnt to Be-Secure env repo
+1. Fork the [Be-Secure env repo](https://github.com/Be-Secure/besecure-ce-env-repo) to the developers own namepsace.

+2. Git clone the developers own forked repo's develop branch to their local system.

+3. Follow the Steps mentioned in [Environment's Developer Guide](https://github.com/Be-Secure/besecure-ce-env-repo/blob/master/developer-guide.md)

+4. Once changes are done and tested in local repository, push changes into your own repo at github.

+5. Raise a PR to get the changes merged to *develop* branch of [Be-Secure environments](https://github.com/Be-Secure/besecure-ce-env-repo) repository.

+#### Adding a new playbook to Be-Secure playbook store repo.
+1. Fork the [Be-Secure playbook repo](https://github.com/Be-Secure/besecure-playbooks-store) to the developers own namepsace.

+2. Git clone the developers own forked repo's develop branch to their local system.

+3. Follow the Steps mentioned in [Playbook's Developer Guide](https://github.com/Be-Secure/besecure-playbooks-store/blob/master/developer-guide.md)

+4. Once changes are done and tested in local repository, push changes into your own repo at github.

+5. Raise a PR to get the changes merged to *develop* branch of [Be-Secure environments](https://github.com/Be-Secure/besecure-ce-env-repo) repository.

 ### Processes expected to follow by each contributors:

 - [Process for pull request](./raise_pull_request.md)

 - [Process for issues](./raise_issue.md)

 ### Use a Consistent Coding Style
 You must follow the coding standard described in the [Be-Secure review Checklist](./checklist.md).

 ### Developers View

 Please refer to the following [link](https://github.com/Be-Secure/BeSman) to know more about BeSman.
 It is built using bash and can be easily customized to provision new environments for an [open source tech stack](./tech_stack.md) based on open source project requirements.
 Anyone can leverage BeSman utility to build customized environments for their projects.
 &nbsp;